 You may also be able to have conscious sedation for your procedure.
 Sometimes, though, it is not enough to make you comfortable.
 Children may need general anesthesia for a medical or dental procedure to handle any pain or anxiety they may feel.

 General anesthesia is usually safe for healthy people.
-The following people may have a higher risk of problems with general anesthesia:
+You may have a higher risk of problems with general anesthesia if you:

 Ask your doctor about these complications:

 Before the Procedure

 After the Procedure

 You will wake up tired and groggy in the recovery or operating room.
 You may also feel sick to your stomach, and have a dry mouth, sore throat, or feel cold or restless until the effect of the anesthesia wears off.
 Your nurse will monitor these side effects, which will wear off, but it may take a few hours.
 Sometimes, nausea and vomiting can be treated with other medicines.

 Follow your surgeon's instructions while you recover and care for your surgical wound.